Pierrick-Dartois/SQISignHD-lib/README.md

 Copyright (c) 2025, Pierrick Dartois, Antonin Leroux, Damien Robert and Benjamin Wesolowski.

 Note that this library differs significantly from the first version of FastSQIsignHD described in the SQISignHD paper [2].
+This can be found in the v1 branch.
 In particular, the new signature implementation follows from ideal-to-isogeny translation algorithms introduced for the SQIsign2D-West protocol [3] which is now the reference SQIsign NIST candidate [4].

 This library contains two independent sublibraries: